marealtors/pyramco/README.md

 Given a valid Marketing List GUID, returns GUIDS and email addresses for the Contacts associated with the list.

 ### mailchimp_update_member_email.py
-Requires a lot of additional configuration:
+Requires a LOT of additional configuration, more a proof of concept than a practical function (although we've had it running with no problems in production for 8 months):

+- You'll need a MailChimp API key and the list ID of a list that contains all your members in your config.py file https://developer.mailchimp.com/documentation/mailchimp/
 - A new text/email address field on Contacts must be created called 'ramcosub_mailchimp_sync_email'
+- Initially, and on creation of all new Contacts, the new field must be populated with the same value in 'EmailAddress1'
 - A workflow must be created on Contacts that is triggered when the 'EmailAddress1' (regular email) field is modified; this workflow does the following:

+  - Uses a third-party tool available at: https://kaskelasolutions.com to get the Contact's GUID as a value available to the Workflow
+  - Checks the email is not blank
+  - Uses a custom tool to make an external API request - in this case, the code in this function lives at that endpoint.
+RAMCO calls the MAR API, the MAR API in turn runs 'mailchimp_update_member_email.py'
+  - Waits one minute; this gives the function time to run
+  - Copies the value in 'EmailAddress1' to the new 'ramcosub_mailchimp_sync_email' field

 ![alt text](https://github.com/marealtors/pyramco/blob/master/mailchimp.PNG?raw=true)

+The purpose of all this is that MailChimp stores your members and refers to them by the MD5-hash of their email address, after converting it to all lowercase.
+In the one minute delay above, you're storing both the "old" and "new" email addresses for your member.
+The function fetches the "old" address, hashes it, finds the user in MailChimp using their API, and then having identified the user, changes the value to the "new" address.
+Then about a minute later, both fields in RAMCO will be the same.
+This way, if the user changes their email in the future, you can repeat the process.